Multifractal critical phase driven by coupling quasiperiodic systems to electromagnetic cavities: Conclusions

 In this paper we have investigated the effects of a single-mode electromagnetic field coupled to fermionic degrees of freedom of quasiperiodic systems.
 More specifically, we have focused on how an optical cavity affects the metal-insulator phase transition in quasiperiodic systems.
 To this end, we have considered fermions described by the one-dimensional Aubry-Andre-Harper model, which exhibits such transition at $g_{AA}=2$ for all eigenstates; this location is exact due to the self-dual property of the model.

-We have analyzed the phase transition using both the average and minimum inverse participation ratios, $\overline{\text{IPR}}$ and $\text{IPR}_{\text{min}}$, respectively.
-While the former determines when a fraction of the states cease to be extended, the latter quantifies the presence of at least one extended state.
+We have analyzed the phase transition using both the average, typical, and minimum inverse participation ratios, $\overline{\text{IPR}}$, $\text{IPR}_{\rm typ}$, and $\text{IPR}_{\text{min}}$, respectively.
+While the former (average and typical) determine when a fraction of the states cease to be extended, the latter quantifies the presence of at least one extended state.
 We have established that, for weak coupling with the electromagnetic cavity, the critical behavior is similar to that for the standard AAH model, with all eigenstates undergoing a phase transition at the same critical point.
-However, at intermediate or strong coupling, this single critical point broadens into an intermediate region, where $\text{IPR}_{\text{min}}$ vanishes, but $\overline{\text{IPR}}$ remains finite.
+However, at intermediate or strong coupling, this single critical point broadens into an intermediate region, where $\text{IPR}_{\text{min}}$ vanishes, but $\text{IPR}_{\rm typ}$ remains finite.
 Further, the size of this intermediate region increases with larger couplings and is strongly dependent on the photon frequency.
 We have also proposed an energy-resolved phase diagram, which displays the critical points at different energy ranges.
 As the main result, we observed that the effects of coupling with the cavity are more pronounced at higher energies, with the states at the bottom of the spectrum being hardly affected.

 The nature of the intermediate region was examined through a multifractal analysis, by means of the exponent $\alpha_{min}$, which provides a measure of how a given wavefunction spatially spreads through the medium.
 For the standard AAH model, it shows that the eigenstates are fractal \textit{only} at the critical point.
 A similar analysis for the field-coupled case provides evidence of fractal states within the entire intermediate region.
 We have also investigated the critical properties of the eigenstates by the probability distributions of $\alpha_{min}$ and the IPR.
 Both distributions are quite broad, strongly suggesting a mixture of extended, localized, and \textit{critical} states within the intermediate region.
 That is, the coupling with the electromagnetic field drives the single critical point of the standard AAH model into a critical region.
-These findings unveil the impact of the coupling of optical cavities on critical transport phenomena and paves the way for further investigations of the influence of cavity-coupling in other metal-insulator transitions.
-Finally, we hope that the present results may find applications in the design of materials with specific critical transport properties, and in the study of the physics of disordered and quasicrystals structures\,\cite{Kumar2018,Xu2010, Guang2024}.